Feroste/FeroBot/README.md

     Flags
     -----------------
-    'attackFlag' = sends a number of melee attackers to the room 'attack2Flag' = send a number of ranged attackers to the room
+    'attackFlag' = sends a number of melee attackers to the room

     [WIP] Yellow = claim
             yellow/black = reserve